Tiendil/feeds.fun/README.md

 - github repo link to the main page
 - Update readme, to have it in sync with the site
 - settings flags work is unclear for users.
 Also see them in notifications
-- on first news view loading, we see notification for a short time

 # Feeds Fun